rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 We set `size` to value that corresponds to $5/month droplet as we don't expect to use much resources.
 I find that in many cases $5/month droplets are more than enough for computational needs of many scraping/automation scripts that I develop.
-Next, we set up SSH connection details that will be needed to run the provisioning script.
+Next, we set up SSH key fingerprint that will be needed to access the droplet.
 We make sure to use the same SSH keypair that is configured in Digital Ocean account and our local machine.
-Then we configure `remote-exec` provisioner to launch our provisioning script.
+Also we set `user_data` with contents of our provisioning script so that it will be launched when server setup is complete.

 Lastly, we create an output for getting an IP address of server after setup: